 Undergraduate Affairs Committee (UAC)

-After the senior associate vice chancellor for academic affairs approves the proposal, the Office of Academic Affairs will forward the proposal to the UAC for review and approval.
+After the senior associate vice chancellor for academic affairs approves the proposal, the Office of Academic Affairs will forward the proposal to the Undergraduate Affairs Committee for review and approval.
+Members of an UAC subcommittee will review the proposal and make recommendations to the full committee regarding approval.
+After the presentation in Step 4, the full UAC will vote on whether to approve the proposal.

 Presentation to UAC

-The chair of the UAC will invite the originating unit to present the proposal at a regularly scheduled UAC meeting.
+The chair of the Undergraduate Affairs Committee will invite the originating unit to present the proposal at a regularly scheduled UAC meeting.
+These meetings occur once a month during the academic year.

 Chief academic officer and trustees